2015

 In February, Gabriela Hearst announces its partnership with EON, a leading digital identity platform for the fashion and apparel industry, connecting products throughout their lifecycle by unlocking visibility, traceability, and insight through a QR code.
 The goal is to provide customers with more transparency by sharing the supply chain and giving them access to learn about their garment’s journey.

+The premise of the Gabriela Hearst Autumn Winter 2020 collection was to devise further techniques to work with waste that would not compromise the quality or aesthetic values of the company.
 Antique remnants of Turkish rugs were pieced together for outerwear, existing pieces of cashmere outerwear from prior collections were deconstructed and re-assembled with blanket stitch, and recycled cashmere was reprinted and repurposed.
 This idea permeated both the collection and creative direction of the show.
+Recycled shredded paper bales from a recycling facility in Brooklyn were used as set design.
+The paper bales were kept in their original size and condition and then returned to the recycling company.

 Gabriela Hearst presents her Spring Summer 2021 collection for the first time at Paris Fashion Week, at the Ecole Des Beaux-Arts courtyard.
 This heavily handcrafted collection was comprised of 60% deadstock materials and was a carbon neutral runway show.